Symptoms of narcissistic personality disorder may include grandiosity, lack of insight, arrogance, and need for praise.

 The symptoms of narcissistic personality disorder (NPD) are usually complex and can only be diagnosed by a mental health professional.

-Narcissistic traits can make it difficult to maintain healthy relationships, a fact that earns people living with narcissistic personality plenty of stigma.
+Narcissistic traits can make it difficult to maintain healthy relationships, a fact that earns people living with narcissistic personality disorder plenty of stigma.

 Personality disorders are not a personal choice, however.
 Common misconceptions about them can complicate recovery for people who might want to reach out for help.

-In fact, the idea that narcissistic behavior can’t be treated is just another myth.
+In fact, the idea that narcissistic personality disorder symptoms can’t be treated is just another myth.

 Learning more about narcissistic personality, and the complex processes underlying its symptoms can help.

-NPD is a formal mental health condition.
-That means you’ll find specific criteria for diagnosis in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+There are specific criteria for the diagnosis of narcissistic personality disorder in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-A mental health professional will look for at least five of these nine symptoms of narcissism:
+Criteria include at least five of these nine symptoms of narcissistic personality disorder:

 - grandiosity and self-importance